Summer Studio FAQ's

 3D Animation: This class will focus on the digital process of animation.
 Students may work on special projects like a bouncing ball, character walk cycles or dialogue clips.

-Analog Photography: Students are introduced to college level photography class assignments that employ SLR film cameras.
+Analog Photography: Students are introduced to college level photography class assignments that employ SLR film cameras and DSLR digital cameras.

 Digital Video: Students learn to capture and edit video in the studio and on location using professional DSLR cameras and lighting equipment.